-The dentist will first carry out a proper examination and assessment of your teeth and gums.
-If a tooth requires a filling, the area is meticulously cleaned, and the tooth decay is removed with the help of painless lasers.
+Dr. Byerly will first carry out a proper examination and assessment of your teeth and gums.
+If a tooth requires a filling, the area is meticulously cleaned, and the tooth decay is removed.
 The treated portion is sterilized, and the appropriate white filling is sculpted over the remaining tooth structure.
-The dentist makes sure that the composite filling matches the existing teeth's color and shape.
+Dr. Byerly makes sure that the composite filling matches the existing teeth's color and shape.
 The material is then later hardened for it to last.
 After the filling is accomplished, you can immediately use your teeth.

 What Are the Benefits of Composite Fillings?